abdullah-tsx/stacked-react-providers/README.md

   - `providers`: An array of provider objects, where each object can include:
     - `provider`: The React provider component.
     - `props`: (Optional) Props for the provider component.
+    - `childrenWithProps`: (Optional) An array of child components that need to be rendered in current provider.
+    -- `Child`: The Child Component.
+    -- `childProps`: (Optional) the props for child component.

 - **Returns**:
   - A React component that combines the provided providers.